Dr Robin Humphrey

 Dr. Robin Humphrey is a Reader, and Director of Postgraduate Research Training, Newcastle University, UK.
 He started his academic career in research centres at Durham University and in the Medical School at Newcastle University, before becoming a lecturer in social science research methods at Newcastle.
 When doctoral research training expanded in the 1990s, he left undergraduate teaching and started to develop and direct a wide-ranging, Postgraduate Research Training Programme in the social sciences and humanities, which now incorporates researcher development into interdisciplinary research training modules and workshops.

 He has published widely on doctoral pedagogy and policy, and was a key participant in the European University's Doctoral Programmes Project, which framed work on the third ‘Doctoral' cycle of the Bolonga process in Europe.
 In 2011, he was awarded a National Teaching Fellowship by the UK Higher Education Academy for his contribution to interdisciplinary doctoral research training, and in 2015 he became a Principal Fellow of the Higher Education Academy.
+In 2018, he was very proud to be awarded the completely student-led Newcastle TEA (Teaching Excellence Award) for his 'Outstanding Contribution to Teaching'.

 Roles and Responsibilities